Procuret/procuret-swift/README.md

 the repository may included an undocumented type in the `source` directory.
 These types should be considered unavailable and their function is not guaranteed.

+// push to github above this

+# Available Types

+struct ProspectivePayment